PCB assembly Assembly and soldering process for printed circuit boards

 Gain a better understanding of SMT production

-Learn the basic principles of modern component assembly using SMT and THR technology.
-Furthermore, the brochure includes a product overview of PCB terminal blocks, PCB connectors, and circular connectors for THR and SMT soldering.
+Learn about the fundamentals of modern assembly manufacturing using SMT and THR technology.
+The brochure also includes a product overview of PCB terminal blocks, PCB connectors, and circular connectors for THR and SMT soldering.
 The glossary at the end of the brochure explains important technical terms used in SMT production.

 Download the brochure here: